AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 The description is quite self-explanatory: we must implement, using the assembly language of the vm, an RSA signature.
 We don't need to reverse the vm, as we are given general informations about it [here](https://www.france-cybersecurity-challenge.fr/vm).

-The relevant code in `challenge.py` checks that our code is correct and achieve reasonable performances compared to the reference solution:
+The relevant code in `challenge.py` checks that our code is correct and achieves reasonable performances compared to the reference solution:
 ```py
 def easy(code):
     correctness(code)